mysrcs/wruby/posts/tables.md

 Simply put: **accessibility** and **proper semantics**.

 Why use a screwdriver when you need a hammer?
 Sure, you can make that screwdriver look and *almost* work the same as a hammer, but for what purpose?
-Just use the damn hammer<sup>1</sup>.
+Just use the damn hammer[^1].

 Have fun making your tables responsive!

-<small><sup>1</sup> I know, this is a terrible analogy...</small>
+[^1]: I know, this is a terrible analogy...